librato/librato-python-web/README.md

 ## Configuring instrumented libraries

 One of the web frameworks (django, flask or cherrypy) gets instrumented depending on the 'integration' configuration file option.
-The following additional libraries also get instrumented by default.
+By default, The following additional libraries are instrumented, if imported by the application.

-The following libraries/modules are instrumented by default:

 | Library       | Tested version(s)  | Comments        |
 |---------------|--------------------|-----------------|